 • Support projects or actions that address the greatest climate risks in the region, particularly in the most vulnerable communities.

-• Address gaps in climate resilience funding and support sustainable and cohesive climate resilient projects.
+• Address gaps in climate resilience funding by supporting sustainable and cohesive climate-resilience projects.

 Updates